 Chicago’s newly renovated Riverwalk runs alongside—you guessed it—the Chicago River.
 Stroll the scene, try any of the bars and restaurants or bring your own food to hangout and people watch.
 The Riverwalk is a perfect pre- or post-destination if you plan on doing the Architecture River Cruise too!

-While this list of must-check-off attractions and must-see spots is enough to fill a long weekend and even a week, we always recommend asking your hotel concierge for even more recommendations.
-And if you plan on staying at a Hilton Hotel, don’t forget to ask about potential discounts for staying with us.
+While this list of must-check-off attractions and must-see spots is enough to fill a long weekend and even a week, we always recommend asking your hotel concierge for even more recommendations when you are staying at a Hilton Hotel.